 - How we protect your data

-- Contact Information
+- Contact information

 What is a cookie?

-More information at allaboutcookies.org.
+More information on allaboutcookies.org.

-If you have an account and log on to this site, a temporary cookie will be created to determine whether your browser accepts cookies.
+If you have an account and log on to this site, a temporary cookie will be set to determine whether your browser accepts cookies.
 It does not contain any personal data and will be deleted automatically when you close your browser.

-Statistics and viewer analytics
+Statistics and audience measurement

-How long we store your data
+How long your data is kept

 Transmission of your personal data